These Hilariously Honest Tweets Prove Nobody Cares About Columbus Day

 And remember, the only Christopher we acknowledge is Wallace.
 Hit the flip for tweets that proves no one GAF about Columbus Day.

-These Hilariously Honest Tweets Prove Nobody Cares About Columbus Day was originally published on globalgrind.cassiuslife.com
+These Hilariously Honest Tweets Prove Nobody Cares About Columbus Day was originally published on globalgrind.com

 1 2 3 4 5 6 7 8 9 10 11Next page »